 The Law Firm Marketing Lesson That Changed Everything

-I once worked with a personal injury firm that was spending $15,000/month on Google Ads but couldn't figure out why their cost per case was so high.
-We audited their account and found they were bidding on keywords for cases they didn't want (workers' comp, which they didn't handle).
-We refined their targeting, optimized their landing pages, and improved their intake process.
-Within 60 days, their cost per case dropped by 40%, and they were getting more qualified leads.
+Consider a personal injury firm spending $15,000/month on Google Ads with an inexplicably high cost per case.
+An audit might reveal they're bidding on keywords for cases they don't want (workers' comp, which they don't handle).
+By refining targeting, optimizing landing pages, and improving the intake process, a firm in that position could see their cost per case drop by 40% within 60 days while getting more qualified leads.
 That's the power of systematic law firm marketing.

 Need Law Firm Marketing Help?